 The course has a workshop format, which means that participating PhDs will be required to present and discuss each other’s work.
 A short reading list will be distributed in advance of the workshop and all are expected to read and be prepared to discuss the readings in relation to concrete examples from their own and others’ work presented during the workshop.
 Each participant will need to send a 2-3 page ‘pre-reflection paper’ outlining initial ideas for answering our questions “1) What was/is my own position vis-à-vis my research participants in my own concrete fieldwork?
 2) How do my methodological reflections establish the premises for producing qualitative material?”.
 These pre-reflections will be the basis for forming groups for the group work planned during the workshop.

 After the workshop, participants will have the opportunity to submit at ‘post-reflection paper’ (5-10 pages) outlining their methodological consideration for their PhD thesis.
 Deadline for submission will be May 31st and written feedback will be provided by one of the course teachers.

 All lectures and discussions will be in English.

-Dianne Dredge, Porfessor, Department of Culture & Global Studies, Aalborg University
+Marlene Spanger, Associate Professor, Department of Culture and Global Studies, Aalborg University

-Szilvia Gyimóthy, Associate Professor, Department of Culture & Global Studies, Aalborg University
+Helene Pristed Nielsen, Associate Professor, Department of Culture and Global Studies, Aalborg University

-The course is free of charge for PhD students enrolled at a Danish University.
-Other participants will have to pay a fee of DKK 300.
-Please register before 2 August here, at this registration link you will also find registration for the Tourism Education Futures Initiative (TEFI) Conference “Building our stories: Co-creating tourism futures in research and practice” which takes place on 20-22 August.
+The course is free of charge for PhD-students enrolled at Aalborg University.
+Other participants will have to pay a fee of DKK 200.
+Please register before 5 April here, at this registration link you will also find registration for the The Annual Conference in Association for Gender Research which takes place on 27-28 April.